Nisha-Dahiya6/Snowflake-Dbt-Order-ND856/README.md

 •	What monitoring or alerting would you put in place?

 🚀 DBT: dbt tests (not_null, unique, referential integrity) 🚀 Snowflake: Can setup Resource Monitor if exceed thresold limit

 **🧪 Changes Scenario (Design Evolution)**

 Scenario: Six months after launch: - Data volume has tripled - A new data source containing sensitive customer data is added - Business users are requesting near-real-time dashboards
 How would you adapt or evolve your architecture to support these changes?

+Answer: In DBT: in schema.yml file, apply governance tags.

+              columns:
+                - name: customer_name
+                  tests:
+                    - not_null
+                  meta:
+                    contains_pii: true
+                    sensitivity: high

+        In Snowflake: DYnamic data masking for sensitive customer data.

+For data volume triple requirement, we can move from batch to continuous data processing and use snowpipe or Dynamic tables.